AGEORGIOU4/The-Conquerors-Project/NOTES/Notes.md

 Linked the API Start
 Linked the API Questions

+28/11
-questions how to get the answers appendchild error get leaderboard error.
+all three of us gathered we did the answers and skip API, did the cookies and started the testing We had questions about how to get the answers
+We had a appendchild error and leaderboard error

+30/11
+We had questions about the testing /solved
+Styled the page

+1/12
+Modified the testing page, tested the list and start session Finished questions session and the skip and answers

+Coming days
+user accptance plan
+score
+Heuritics